 Display parent and siblings in your menus when appropriate.

-Generally speaking, menu items help users to successfully navigate your site.
-To this end, we suggest displaying parent and sibling folders with the following exceptions:
+Menu items help users to successfully navigate your site.
+We recommend displaying parent and sibling folders with the following exceptions:

-- turn off the parent folder when it duplicates the site name in the banner
+- turn off the parent when it duplicates the site name displayed on the banner image

-- turn off the necessary parent or sibling folders to separate stand-alone sub-sites
+- turn off the necessary parent and/or siblings to help separate stand-alone sub-sites